You’re losing revenue.

 If a mere 10,000 people, do what I’m doing, you’re losing out on, in some cases, 30k in extra revenue or more on each book?

 Multiply that by 10 books you recently published and you’re dropping 300k!
 Not including the savings you incur through digital distribution.
 If it’s a couple of bucks to produce a physical copy of a book, you’re dropping closer to 500-600k in revenue?

 Sure these are off the cuff math principles, but you clearly choose to ignore consumer buying behaviors, and hurt your business in the process.

 Furthermore, if I buy the book on kindle and it’s so good that I want to put it on display in my home (a modest 650 square foot apartment in a downtown core).
 I am willing to pay a premium for a nice collectors edition or hard-cover copy that I can share with friends or colleagues and reference easily in my work.

 Good books make me double dip.

-Something I did most recently with all of Jim Collin’s Novels (which are so good in my opinion, it was a no brainer to buy the $35 hardcovers for reference material).
+Something I did most recently with all of Jim Collin’s books.
+All of which are so good in my opinion, it was a no brainer to buy the $35 hardcovers for reference material.

 Or you can leave it to Amazon to disrupt the industry and make a few billion…